Alibaba’s Jack Ma to step down as chairman in September 2019

 - No NFL team will sign Colin Kaepernick, but he's the new face of its official uniform supplier

-Alibaba said Ma, who turned 54 on Monday, will remain a member of the Alibaba Partnership, a group that has the right to nominate a majority of the company’s board of directors.
+Alibaba said Ma will remain a member of the Alibaba Partnership, a group of 36 people that has the right to nominate a majority of the company’s board of directors.

 “This transition demonstrates that Alibaba has stepped up to the next level of corporate governance from a company that relies on individuals, to one built on systems of organizational excellence and a culture of talent development,” Ma said in his letter.